High Availability

 If you deploy Rauthy as a StatefulSet inside Kubernetes, you can ignore this value and just set HQL_NODE_ID_FROM

 below.
-If you deploy anywere else or you are not using a StatefulSet, you need to set the HQL_NODE_ID
+If you deploy anywhere else, or you are not using a StatefulSet, you need to set the node_id_from

 which node of the Raft cluster it should be.